Mishra-0709/VECROS-EMBEDDED-SYSTEM-ASSIGNMENT-/README.md

     - All connections are clear and appropriately labeled.
     - Schematic design is provided in PDF format.

-## Deadline

-- The project should be submitted within 24 hours.
-- Submit whatever you can complete within the given timeline.

 ## Files

 - **Schematic Diagram:** [Schematic.pdf](https://github.com/user-attachments/files/16070839/Schematic.pdf)